fastlane/fastlane/README.md

     sudo gem install fastlane --verbose

-Make sure, you have the latest version of the Xcode command line tools installed:
+Make sure you have the latest version of the Xcode command line tools installed:

     xcode-select --install

-If you experience slow launch times of fastlane, try running
+If you experience slow launch times of fastlane, try running:

     gem cleanup

 System Requirements: `fastlane` requires Mac OS X or Linux with Ruby 2.0.0 or above.

-If you want to take a look at a project, already using `fastlane`, check out the [fastlane-examples](https://github.com/fastlane/examples) with `fastlane` setups by Wikipedia, Product Hunt, MindNode and more.
+If you want to take a look at a project already using `fastlane`, check out the [fastlane-examples](https://github.com/fastlane/examples) with `fastlane` setups by Wikipedia, Product Hunt, MindNode and more.

 ## Quick Start